Low-rank statistical finite elements for scalable model-data synthesis: Introduction

 We study the method in the context of RD systems as they are canonical examples of nonlinear, time-dependent phenomena in 2D, providing the necessary increase in state dimension from 1D examples considered previously.
 Systems often consist of coupled sets of equations, further increasing the dimensionality.
-They are an appropriate candidate for finite element methods, due to being parabolic~\cite{thomeeGalerkinFiniteElement2006}, and having potentially complex geometries, and are an appropriate test-case for filtering; despite nonlinearity, the dynamics are not highly nonlinear, so the LR-ExKF can be applied without modification.
+They are an appropriate candidate for finite element methods, due to being parabolic~\cite{thomeeGalerkinFiniteElement2006}, with potentially complex geometries, and are an appropriate test-case for filtering; the dynamics are not highly nonlinear, so the LR-ExKF can be applied without modification.
+However the methodology is not restricted to RD systems and can be applied to any nonlinear, time-dependent PDE for which finite element discretisations are appropriate.
+The method can also be applied to linear PDEs, where the algorithm gives the standard Kalman filter~\cite{kalmanNewApproachLinear1960}, and to static PDEs, in which the algorithm reduces to the iterative application of Bayes theorem.